tzok/cli2rest-bio/bpnet/README.md

 # BPNet Docker Container

-This repository contains a Dockerfile for building a container with the [BPNet](https://github.com/computational-biology/bpnet) tool wrapped in the CLI2REST API.
+This repository contains a Dockerfile for building a container with the [BPNet](https://github.com/computational-biology/bpnet) and [MetBP](https://github.com/computational-biology/metbp) tools wrapped in the CLI2REST API.

 ## What is BPNet?

 BPNet is software for computing base pair networks found in DNA/RNA.
 The software also calculates the overlap based network computations.
 It was developed by the computational biology team and can analyze nucleic acid structures to identify base pair interactions and network properties.

+## What is MetBP?

+MetBP is a standalone command-line tool for detection and analysis of metal-ion and base pair interactions.
+It detects and analyzes metal interactions with RNA (and DNA) base pairs from crystal structure files stored in mmCIF or PDB format.
+The program provides results in plain text as well as machine-readable JSON and CSV formats.

 ## Usage